whiskyechobravo/kerko/docs/config-basics.md

 For hierarchical parameters, each dot separator (`.`) must be replaced by two underscore characters (`__`).
 The `kerko.meta.title` parameter, for example, becomes `KERKOAPP_kerko__meta__title` when specified as an environment variable.
-It is much easier to manage hierarchical parameters in TOML files.
+Such conversion is not necessary in TOML files.

 Note that Windows does not allow lowercase environment variable names.
 Consequently, Windows users have no choice but to set lowercase parameters in